Macroeconomic Equilibrium Monetarists vs Keynesians

 Keynesians: “Intervene before this turns into a full-blown crisis.”

-Knowing the difference between these models can win you major points on Paper 3 and provide the economic street smarts to debate fiscal policy over dinner (or more realistically, argue about inflation with your mate who just bought crypto).
+Knowing the difference between these models can win you major points on Paper 3 and provide the economic street smarts to debate fiscal policy over dinner (or more realistically, argue about inflation with your mate who just bought some crypto to impress you).

 USA during the Great Depression: Keynesian policies under FDR’s New Deal helped boost government spending to pull the economy out of a slump.